openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 > OPTIONAL.
 Provides a short description of why the Transmitter has updated the status.

-subject
+sub_id

 > REQUIRED.
-Specifies the Subject Principal for whom the status has been updated.
+The top-level `sub_id` claim specifies the Subject Principal for whom the status has been updated.
-  If the event applies to the entire stream, the value of the `subject` field MUST be of format `opaque`, and its `id` value MUST be the unique ID of the stream.
+  If the event applies to the entire stream, the value of the `sub_id` field MUST be of format `opaque`, and its `id` value MUST be the unique ID of the stream.